SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 </p>

 ![SOZ - Join the server_](https://user-images.githubusercontent.com/104008465/206221735-bd60fab7-3d0a-4844-b07f-245ee932adbc.png)
 [ZeratoR](https://www.twitch.tv/zerator) is a French Twitch Streamer who created the ZEvent, MANDATORY and many other projects.
-Following one of them called RPZ, gathering many French content creators for a temporary two weeks server, we had the idea to offer a server to his community. **Everyone on SOZ is a volunteer, however the project is fully funded by ZeratoR that includes the server and the various licenses.**
+Following one of them called RPZ, bringing together numerous French content creators for a temporary two-week server, following this experience we had the idea to offer a server to his community. **Everyone on SOZ is a volunteer, however the project is fully funded by ZeratoR that includes the server and the various licenses.**

 The server is in development since February 2022, and can be joined by being accepted on the [AllowList](https://soz.zerator.com/) !

 You can also visit the [Official Discord](https://discord.gg/soz-pas-soz), if you want to follow the development, the RoadMap and the many announcements to come !

-*P.S. : Of course like any community server, in order to register, you have to be subscribed to Zerator's twitch channel.*
+*P.S. : Of course like any community server, in order to register, you have to be subscribed to Zerator's Twitch channel.*

 ![SOZ - Main Obj_](https://user-images.githubusercontent.com/104008465/206219720-ee131373-9da1-4ae6-90cd-9972f97a54f8.png)
 The main goal of SOZ development is to **revamp various primary mechanics used by players.** This desire to improve the landscape has pushed us to review **the ergonomics of several interactions with a focus on accessibility**, even going so far as to review the primary interactions such as the exchange between players, the use of chests, parking lots, and many other features to improve further more the experience lived by the players.